 In Lutugino, he makes up food packages and delivers them to the people who are still living in their apartments and houses, and also to those who are hiding in basements and bomb shelters.
 Numerous areas of Lugansk are experiencing shelling and mortar attacks, as bombs fall from Air Force jets.
 The shells, mortars and bombs blow up in the streets, and hit houses and apartment buildings.
 The people who receive the food and water kiss their hands and cannot thank them enough for helping them.
 While it is a great risk, the Pastors see themselves as having been born for a time like this.

-Read this month’s newsletter to find out more about how you can help a Pastor this Christmas!
+Read this month’s newsletter to find out about how you can help these Pastor’s help others!

 For more information about MPI, please call us toll-free at 1-877-551-5525, or e-mail us at email@example.com.